DaronPopov/Pyptx/README.md

 Requirements:
 - Python 3.7+
-- NVIDIA GPU with CUDA support
+- NVIDIA GPU (dont trip bout cuda or nun of all that)
-- Windows operating system
+- Windows operating system, Gods gift to humanity
-- CUDA Toolkit installed

 ## 🔥 Quick Start